 - Preheat the olive oil in a large nonstick saucepan over medium-high heat.

-- Gently place the loafs in the preheated saucepan, browning all sides until thoroughly browned and crispy.
+- Gently place the loafs in the preheated saucepan and brown all sides thoroughly browned and crispy.

 - Once each loaf has been browned, transfer to the slow cooker.

-- Once cooked through, remove from slow cooker, and slice into pieces.
-Top each piece with the tomato soup.
+- Once done cooking, remove the meatloafs from slow cooker, and slice into pieces.
+Top each slice with the tomato soup.

-- Enjoy warm with a side of mashed potatoes (or rice) and green beans!
+- Enjoy warm with a side of mashed potatoes (or rice) and your favorite veggies!

 To make this recipe in the Instant Pot: Use the Saute setting to sear all the edges of the meatloaf before pouring in the tomato soup.
 Seal and click the 'High Pressure' button.
 Cook for 8 minutes, then manually depressurize.